Sharing a room on a Flash Pack adventure: everything you need to know

 The room-sharing survey that goes out will ask you questions such as if you’re a smoker, a snorer, whether you’d describe yourself as a chatty person and what kind of time you like to get up in the morning.
 We even go into detail such as whether or not you prefer cool air temperatures at night and if you’re generally quite a messy person – or would rather things are neat.

-We ask travellers to be as honest as possible in their responses, as the extra info helps us to match you with someone you’ll find it really easy to be around.
+We ask travelers to be as honest as possible in their responses, as the extra info helps us to match you with someone you’ll find it really easy to be around.

 Do roommates generally get on?

 Absolutely, yes.
-Our feedback shows that, even when travellers are unsure about the concept of room-sharing before they depart, it’s an experience they come to enjoy and appreciate.
-Sharing your digs with another traveller is helpful in lots of little ways, such as sharing phone chargers or deciding what to wear for the day.
+Our feedback shows that, even when travelers are unsure about the concept of room-sharing before they depart, it’s an experience they come to enjoy and appreciate.
+Sharing your digs with another traveler is helpful in lots of little ways, such as sharing phone chargers or deciding what to wear for the day.
 It provides a nice, low-key layer of extra camaraderie.

 It’s also worth bearing in mind that Flash Pack adventures are brimming with standout experiences and activities, so you likely won’t spend much time in your hotel room.
-While we do schedule in lots of spare time, travellers tend to spend it exploring the local area or grabbing a pew by the nearest pool.
+While we do schedule in lots of time, travelers tend to spend it exploring the local area or grabbing a spare pew by the nearest pool.

 Added to this is the fact that the group dynamic is the main reason why we have so many returning Flashpackers who book trips over and again.
 Our community of professionals in their 30s and 40s share similar values (openness to adventure, an easygoing attitude) which means they bond quickly, with friendships that stand the test of time.

-In 2019, our group dynamic score was rated 8.9/10 and a recent survey showed that 60% of Flash Pack travellers have kept in touch – meeting up regularly with reunion events or trips of their own.
+In a recent survey, our group dynamic score was rated 8.9/10, and it showed that 80% of Flash Pack travelers have kept in touch – meeting up regularly with reunion events or trips of their own.

 Can I book a room of my own instead?